Kolas Yotaka: Early life

 She was born in Hsinchu City and belongs to the Amis Harawan tribe of Yuli, Hualien County.
-She obtained her bachelor's and master's degree in sociology from Tunghai University in 1996 and 1999, respectively.

 Journalism career

 After completing her studies, she worked as a program producer and reporter on PTS and FTV.
 She also worked at weekly business magazine, Harvard Business Review and other magazines, as well as CNN Interactive English.
 She translated the book Routes: Travel and Translation the Late in Twentieth Century by anthropologist and historian James Clifford to Chinese.

 From 2005 to 2013, she served as the assistant, producer and anchor at Taiwan Indigenous Television.
 She also served as the interview leader and the anchor for the English news.
 She was responsible for logistics, special planning, documentary filming and international news interviews.
 In 2007, while she was a producer and anchor of "Indigenous Peoples Evening News," the show received an Excellence in Journalism award.
 It was also nominated for the award in 2008 and 2011.

 In 2014, she began producing and hosting the weekly international news program "Mata!
 See the World".
 She also produced 14 documentaries on indigenous activism.
 This series is called "Indigenous Movements".
 Several of her documentaries were nominated for and received a range of awards.
 "Wounds of Sami" was nominated for the 2012 Award for Excellence in Journalism, "The Death of Wufeng" won the silver at the 2013 Nepal International Aboriginal Film Festival, and "Fight for the Island-Punsu No Tao" was nominated for the 2014 International Uranium Film Festival in Rio.